JanHerca/urantiapedia/output/wikijs/en/article/Olga_Lopez/El_gobierno_de_un_planeta_vecino_la_utopia_posible.md

 Regarding the number of weighted votes, I would like to recall something that is said in paper 45, which deals with the administration of the local system, since on Jerusem universal suffrage also contemplates weighted votes:

 > _Suffrage is universal on Jerusem among these three groups of citizenship, but the vote is differentially cast in accordance with the recognized and duly registered personal possession of mota—morontia wisdom.
 The vote cast at a Jerusem election by any one personality has a value ranging from one up to one thousand.
-Jerusem citizens are thus classified in accordance with their mota achievement._ ([UB 45:7.6](/en/The_Urantia_Book/45#p7_6))
+Jerusem citizens are thus classified in accordance with their mota achievement._ (<a id="a221_402"></a>[UB 45:7.6](/en/The_Urantia_Book/45#p7_6))

 It certainly seems like a good idea to assign “weights” to the votes, a weight that takes into account each person's wisdom and achievements.
 According to this system, the vote of the most competent will positively influence the final result.

 As in the courts, voters are not linked to territorial constituencies but to professionals: citizens vote according to the industrial, social or professional group to which they belong.
-There is only one exception to this system, and it is when electing the head of the executive, in which there is a national vote and each citizen has only one vote ([UB 72:9.6](/en/The_Urantia_Book/72#p9_6))
+There is only one exception to this system, and it is when electing the head of the executive, in which there is a national vote and each citizen has only one vote (<a id="a225_351"></a>[UB 72:9.6](/en/The_Urantia_Book/72#p9_6))

 This distribution has undoubted benefits, since it makes each profession and each area of society are reinforced without this implying a detriment to the rest.
 Each component is like a well-oiled gear that makes the machine of which they are a part work optimally.

 Precisely when dealing with this subject, the Revelators transmit to us part of the wisdom of this alien nation in some reflections that should give us food for thought about what is happening in Urantian societies:

 > “_. . .
 These people recognize that, when fifty per cent of a nation is inferior or defective and possesses the ballot, such a nation is doomed.
-They believe the dominance of mediocrity spells the downfall of any nation. . . ._” ([UB 72:9.8](/en/The_Urantia_Book/72#p9_8))
+They believe the dominance of mediocrity spells the downfall of any nation. . . ._” (<a id="a231_232"></a>[UB 72:9.8](/en/The_Urantia_Book/72#p9_8))

 ## The treatment of crime

 Here is a thorny issue, which can give opinions for all tastes.
 I mean your policy regarding criminals and feeble-minded.
 Let's see how it shows a couple of examples:

-> _The feeble-minded are trained only in agriculture and animal husbandry, and are committed for life to special custodial colonies where they are segregated by sex to prevent parenthood, which is denied all subnormals. . . ._ ([UB 72:4.2](/en/The_Urantia_Book/72#p4_2))
+> _The feeble-minded are trained only in agriculture and animal husbandry, and are committed for life to special custodial colonies where they are segregated by sex to prevent parenthood, which is denied all subnormals. . . ._ (<a id="a237_228"></a>[UB 72:4.2](/en/The_Urantia_Book/72#p4_2))

 > _The methods of this people in dealing with crime, insanity, and degeneracy, while in some ways pleasing, will, no doubt, in others prove shocking to most Urantians.
 Ordinary criminals and the defectives are placed, by sexes, in different agricultural colonies and are more than self-supporting.
 The more serious habitual criminals and the incurably insane are sentenced to death in the lethal gas chambers by the courts.
-Numerous crimes aside from murder, including betrayal of governmental trust, also carry the death penalty, and the visitation of justice is sure and swift._ ([UB 72:10.1](/en/The_Urantia_Book/72#p10_1))
+Numerous crimes aside from murder, including betrayal of governmental trust, also carry the death penalty, and the visitation of justice is sure and swift._ (<a id="a239_582"></a>[UB 72:10.1](/en/The_Urantia_Book/72#p10_1))

 It doesn't seem like a bad idea to dedicate convicts and weak-minded to agriculture.
 Of course it is better than confining them in jails so that they do absolutely nothing, as happens here.
 As for the death penalty as a punishment for the “irrecoverable” and “high traitors”, that is another topic, and certainly very controversial and difficult to deal with the necessary serenity and objectivity.

 There is an interesting comment about the treatment of crime, and in my opinion it seems to go a bit far: they are coming to sentence those who are considered potential murderers.

 > _These people are passing out of the negative into the positive era of law.
 Recently they have gone so far as to attempt the prevention of crime by sentencing those who are believed to be potential murderers and major criminals to life service in the detention colonies.
-If such convicts subsequently demonstrate that they have become more normal, they may be either paroled or pardoned._ ([UB 72:10.2](/en/The_Urantia_Book/72#p10_2))
+If such convicts subsequently demonstrate that they have become more normal, they may be either paroled or pardoned._ (<a id="a245_392"></a>[UB 72:10.2](/en/The_Urantia_Book/72#p10_2))

 This is called “putting on the bandage before the wound.”
 Of course, it seems that the method works for them, because as it says at the end of the paragraph, “_the homicide rate on this continent only represents one percent of that of other nations_”.
 In addition to the treatment of crime that they carry out, they perform some kind of eugenics:

 > _Efforts to prevent the breeding of criminals and defectives were begun over one hundred years ago and have already yielded gratifying results.
 There are no prisons or hospitals for the insane.
-For one reason, there are only about ten per cent as many of these groups as are found on Urantia._ ([UB 72:10.3](/en/The_Urantia_Book/72#p10_3))
+For one reason, there are only about ten per cent as many of these groups as are found on Urantia._ (<a id="a249_297"></a>[UB 72:10.3](/en/The_Urantia_Book/72#p10_3))

 This paragraph seems to imply some revelator approval of the method employed by this government, as well as hinting that on Urantia we have an excess of insane and criminal morons (I'm sure we all agree on that).